annelindsley/BasicWeatherAppIOS/README.md

 # BasicWeatherAppIOS

-A basic weather app using Objective-c for Winter 2016 iOS v Android Workshop hosted by Women Who Code and ChickTech.
+A basic weather app using Objective-C for Winter 2016 iOS v Android Workshop hosted by Women Who Code and ChickTech.

 This project served as the foundation for a 2 hour presentation for beginners.
 Slides of the presentation can be found here: